shouvik12/trooper/README.md

 **Privacy-conscious developers** — use `x_force_local` to keep sensitive requests off the cloud without interrupting the session.

-**Heavy Claude users** — run Open WebUI in front of Trooper for a chat interface that never dies when quota hits.

 ---

 ## Why not LiteLLM or Bifrost